data-lessons/OpenRefine-nhcdata-lesson/_episodes/01-working-with-openrefine.md

 OpenRefine can import a variety of file types, including tab separated (`tsv`), comma separated (`csv`), Excel (`xls`, `xlsx`), JSON, XML, RDF as XML, Google Spreadsheets.
 See the [OpenRefine Importers page](https://github.com/OpenRefine/OpenRefine/wiki/Importers) for more information.

 In this first step, we'll browse our computer to the sample data file for this lesson.
 In this case, we modified the `idigbio_rodents` CSV file.
-Some data in `weight_g`, `length_mm`, are contrived and some spaces have been added to some text fields and these anomalies are in no way related to the original dataset.
+Some data in `weight`, `length`, are contrived and some spaces have been added to some text fields and these anomalies are in no way related to the original dataset.

 If you haven't already, download the data from:
 [https://figshare.com/s/6fe692e2883347b4c15f](https://figshare.com/s/6fe692e2883347b4c15f)